miitestingacc/keeganturnerdev.github.io/_posts/2023-10-28-Monitor instances with Grafana.md

 add the instance hostname to the config file

-copy the config file and update the following file on your instance
+copy and update the config file

 ```
 sudo nano /etc/grafana-agent.yaml